GiampaoloGabba/Rider.RemoteSimulator.Win/README.md

 ### Note:
 This tool has been updated to work with JetBrains Rider 2019.3+.
-If you need to run it on an older version, open [WorkSpaceHelper.cs](https://github.com/GiampaoloGabba/Rider.RemoteSimulator.Win/blob/master/src/Helpers/WorkSpaceHelper.cs) remove the code for the new version, decomment the old code and recompile :)
+If you need to run it on an older version, download the first version.

 ### Usage: